David-Haim/concurrencpp/README.md

 Tasks communicate with each other using *result objects*.
 A result object is an asynchronous pipe that pass the asynchronous result of one task to another ongoing-task.
 Results can be awaited and resolved in a non-blocking manner.

-These 3 concepts - the task, the executor and the associated result are the building blocks of concurrencpp.
+These three concepts - the task, the executor and the associated result are the building blocks of concurrencpp.
 Executors run tasks that communicate with each-other by sending results through result-objects.
 Tasks, executors and result objects work together symbiotically to produce concurrent code which is fast and clean.

 concurrencpp is built around the RAII concept.
 In order to use tasks and executors, applications create a `runtime` instance in the beginning of the `main` function.
 The runtime is then used to acquire existing executors and register new user-defined executors.
 Executors are used to create and schedule tasks to run, and they might return a `result` object that can be used to marshal the asynchronous result to another task that acts as its consumer.
 When the runtime is destroyed, it iterates over every stored executor and calls its `shutdown` method.
 Every executor then exits gracefully.
 Unscheduled tasks are destroyed, and attempts to create new tasks will throw an exception.